Josef Mengele: Auschwitz

-Mengele's work also involved carrying out selections of new arrivals.
-This involved sorting new arrivals into those who would be admitted to the camp from those who would be killed immediately.
+Mengele's work also involved carrying out "selections": sorting the newly-arrived inmates into two groups: those who would be admitted to the camp, and those who would be killed immediately.
 He would sometimes visit the selection ramp when not on duty in the hope of locating sets of twins for his experiments.
 He also looked for physicians, pharmacists, and other medical professionals who could potentially assist him in his research.
 In contrast to most of the other SS doctors, who viewed selections as one of their most stressful and unpleasant duties, he undertook the task with a flamboyant air, often smiling or whistling.
 He was one of the SS doctors responsible for supervising the administration of Zyklon B, the cyanide-based pesticide that was used for the mass killings in the Birkenau gas chambers.
 He served in this capacity at the gas chambers located in crematoria IV and V.

 When a typhus epidemic began in the women's camp, Mengele cleared one block of six hundred Jewish women and sent them to be killed in the gas chambers.
 The building was then cleaned and disinfected, and the occupants of a neighboring block were bathed, deloused, and given new clothing before being moved into the clean block.
 This process was repeated until all of the barracks were disinfected.
 Similar killings and disinfections were used for later epidemics of scarlet fever, measles, and other diseases.
 For these actions, Mengele was awarded the War Merit Cross (Second Class with swords) and was promoted in 1944 to First Physician of the Birkenau subcamp.